 An attempt was made to bring manufacturing in house in the later 1950s.
 The company hired a cosmetic chemist named Julius Wagman to formulate and refine Magic Mascara but operations were shut down by a Chicago fire inspector and once again manufacture went private-label, this time to the Munk Chemical Company.
 Munk would go on to supply Maybelline with the material for many of its new products.

 Other suppliers included Avon Products who supplied Maybelline with its Sable Brown cream mascara in all sizes; the Anchor Brush Company, who provided brushes and plastic mouldings; the Chicago printer, Edwards and Deutsch, who produced the white Maybelline packaging cards; and Plastofilm, Inc. who made all the thermoformed blisters attached to the packaging cards.

-After its incorporation in 1954 the company saw two decades of continuous growth and expansion with sales reaching $25 million in 1966 (Williams & Young, 2010, p.
+After its incorporation in 1954, the company saw two decades of continuous growth with sales reaching US$25 million in 1966 (Williams & Young, 2010, p.
 304).
 During this time the company remained firmly fixed on eye products, including mascara, eyeliner, eyeshadow, eyebrow pencils, eyelash curlers and eyebrow tweezers.

 |1915||Maybell Laboratories founded to make Lash-Brow-Ine.|

 |1917||First real model used in advertising.|

 New Products: Maybelline cake, eyelash and eyebrow make-up.